10 Eternal Struggles of Working Moms

 Nonetheless, the struggles of a working mom are very real, and often a mix of the daily grind as well as a plethora of complex emotions.
 Here is taking a look.

-2. Unwell child – There is nothing more heart-wrenching than to leave a sick child home and go to work.
+2. Unwell child – There is nothing more heart-wrenching than to leave a sick child at home and go to work.
 I remember a friend breaking down at work because she had left her son, who was down with fever, at home.
 The guilt is just unbearable, and very often mothers of sick children take leave from work so that they can care for the little one.
-What this does, is that it makes it difficult for the working mom to take an off when she is in need of rest.
+What this does is that, it makes it difficult for the working mom to take an off when she is in need of rest.

 4. Make a choice – You put in extra effort and time into that presentation so that your meeting goes off well the next morning.
 And to your horror, your child’s school diary shows that there’s a PTA meeting scheduled at the same time.
 You cannot ask your spouse because he is travelling.
 Prioritising and choosing between work and child can be one of the unending dilemmas for mothers.
 Is attending the conference more important or helping the child learn for exams?
 This persistent, daily sorting of priorities can make life tough for even the most hardened time managers.